marius-team/marius/README.md

 # EuroSys 23' MariusGNN Artifact #

-MariusGNN is a system for resource-efficient training of graph neural networks (GNNs) over large-scale graphs on a single machine.
+MariusGNN (called SystemX for the paper double-blind submission) is a system for resource-efficient training of graph neural networks (GNNs) over large-scale graphs on a single machine.
 To support such training, MariusGNN uses two main techniques as described in our [EuroSys '23 Paper]():